Ichiro Suzuki: 2012

 On June 19, 2012, Suzuki led off a game against the Arizona Diamondbacks with a single to center field, the 2,500th hit of his MLB career.
 Suzuki reached the milestone in the fourth-fewest games in major league history, after Al Simmons, Ty Cobb, and George Sisler.
-In a 13-inning road loss to the Oakland A's on July 8, Suzuki was placed second in the batting order and responded by going 2 for 6 to bring his season batting average to .261 heading into the All-Star break.
+In a 13-inning road loss to Oakland on July 8, Suzuki was placed second in the batting order, going 2-for-6 to bring his season batting average to .261 heading into the All-Star break.
 In the previous night's game, Suzuki recorded two hits to break a career-worst 0-for-23 hitless streak.
-Suzuki had also been tried at the three-spot in the batting order during a season for which he earned $18 million.
+Suzuki was also tried at the third spot in the batting order during a season for which he earned $18 million.
 Former teammate Jay Buhner stated he felt Suzuki was the recipient of too much blame for the Mariners' difficulties but "at the same time, they need help desperately."
 Buhner stated that if Suzuki were awarded a three-year contract extension for somewhere between $35 million and $40 million, "I'd vomit.
 I mean, really, no offense.
 No offense, we've got to get this organization turned around.
 You can't be spending all the money on one guy."

 With a contract extension with the Mariners unknown, Suzuki stated, "It's going to go both ways.
 It can't just come from the player.
 It's got to come from the team, too.
 If the team is saying they need you, you're necessary, then it becomes a piece.
 But if it's just coming from the player, it's not going to happen."
 Suzuki's agent, Tony Attanasio, said, "He knows that the club has to grow.
 He knows they have to play the younger guys and get them more playing time.
 The only way he knows to do that is to move on.
 He doesn't want to stop playing.
 He wants to continue."